-It’s important for your child to enjoy the process of creating and also to think about creative processes and experiences.
+It’s important for your child to enjoy and think about the process of creating things.
 You can help this happen by encouraging your child to share artworks and creative activities with you and your family.

-When your child is creating something, it’s also good for him to keep experimenting and changing his artworks until he feels they’re finished.
-You can encourage this process by showing interest in what your child is making and giving him support when he needs it.
+When your child is creating something, it’s good for him to keep experimenting and changing his artworks until he feels they’re finished.
+You can encourage this by showing interest in what your child makes and helping him when he needs it.

-Whatever artwork your child comes up with, give lots of descriptive praise.
+Whatever artwork your child comes up with, encourage her effort with lots of descriptive praise.
 For example, ‘I like the rhyming words in your song’.
-This boosts your child’s self-esteem and encourages your child to keep going with creative play.
-Try not to compare your child’s creations with those of other children.
+This is great for your child’s confidence.

 Here are some ideas to get you and your child started:

-- Take photographs and create a story using paper, an app or a software program.
+- Take photographs and create a story or photo album using an app or a software program.

 Creative activities: drama

-Your child can do these activities by himself, and you can enjoy them together:
+Your child can do these activities by herself, and you can also enjoy them together:

 - Take turns telling a new, made-up story.
 You could begin with a simple situation from everyday life, and then take turns saying what happens next.
 The longer the game continues, the more imaginative and incredible the story can be.